microsoft/AzureTRE/docs/azure-tre-features/airlock.md

 In a Trusted Research Environment (TRE) the workspaces represent a security boundary that enables researchers to access data, execute analysis, apply algorithms and collect reports.
 The airlock capability brings the only mechanisme that allows users to `import` or `export` data and tools in a secure fashion with a manual approval.
 This constitutes the mechanism focused in preventing malware inside TRE and/or TRE workspaces and preventing data exfiltration, while allowing researchers to execute their tasks.
-The airlock feature brings several actions: ingress/egress Mechanism; Data movement ; Security gates; Approval mechanism; Notifications.
-And as part of TRE's Safe settings all activity must be tracked for auditiing purpose.
+The airlock feature brings several actions: ingress/egress Mechanism; Data movement; Security gates; Approval mechanism and Notifications.
+As part of TRE's Safe settings all activity must be tracked for auditiing purpose.

 The Airlock feature aims to address these goals:
 * Prevent unauthorised data export (or import).